 - And Daddy has unexpectedly gotten on board and started reading every night as well to each child.
 Even when he has come home late from work and is tired.

 This was just the kickstart we needed to get back on track with our reading aloud.
 I highly recommend trying a challenge like this if ever you feel like your reading has gotten off track.

 It’s a little late if you would like to join in this particular challenge.
 But that doesn’t mean you are out of luck.
 On the contrary, you can start anytime.
 Just grab a calendar, grab a book, and get going.

 To help you and your family keep track of the books you are reading, I’ve created a Reading Log in both full size and half size.
-You can find this on the Subscriber Freebies page.
-Sign up below for the weekly newsletter to get access.
+You can find this on the Freebies page.